gorilla-devs/ferium/README.md

 Firstly, you need the Rust toolchain which includes `cargo`, `rustup`, etc. You can install these from [the Rust website](https://www.rust-lang.org/tools/install).
 You'll also need the [`just`](https://github.com/casey/just#installation) command runner, which is basically a much better version of `make`.

 To build the project and install it to your Cargo binary directory, clone the project and run `just install`.
-If you want to install it for testing a developement version, run `just` (alias for `just install-dev`).
+If you want to install it for testing a development version, run `just` (alias for `just install-dev`).

 If you want to obtain executables for specific targets, you can run `just build-<target>` and replace `<target>` with `mac-intel`, `mac-arm` `win`, `win-gnu`, `linux`, or `linux-nogui`.
 The produced binaries will be zipped and moved to `out/`. `just build-linux-nogui` is for building binaries that don't need GTK, but they will not have a GUI file dialogue.